-FE's are names after the metal ornanment (can be a starfish or seahorse, depending on the ship, as well as the fish itself) besides the outside of your stateroom.
-Crew Members leave excursion tickets, disembarkation documents, and other things in the hanging organizers.
+FE's are names after the metal ornament (can be a starfish or seahorse, depending on the ship, as well as the fish itself) besides the outside of your stateroom.
+Cast Members sometimes leave excursion tickets, disembarkation documents, and other things in the hanging organizers.
 It's pretty much like a mailbox.

-Crew Members put items that are important and not-so-important in the pockets.
+Cast Members would sometimes put items that are important and not-so-important in the pockets.
 They include Navigators (printed cruise itineraries for each day), Port Adventures (shore excursions) tickets, luggage tags for disembarkation, and treats.
 Guests leave gifts for those who are participating in the exchange.